lesreddy/tw-tetris/readme.md

 ### Wireframes

-[Figma](https://www.figma.com/file/JQ5LJHzOdLoZvROewrwEzDgW/Totally-Wild-Tetris?node-id=14%3A76) was used to create the wireframes.
+[Figma](https://www.figma.com/files/recent) was used to create the wireframes.

+[Desktop-Design](https://www.figma.com/file/JQ5LJHzOdLoZvROewrwEzDgW/Totally-Wild-Tetris?node-id=0%3A1) can be viewed here.
+[Mobile-Design](https://www.figma.com/file/JQ5LJHzOdLoZvROewrwEzDgW/Totally-Wild-Tetris?node-id=14%3A76) can be viewed here.
+[Ux-Notes](https://www.figma.com/file/JQ5LJHzOdLoZvROewrwEzDgW/Totally-Wild-Tetris?node-id=6%3A69) can be viewed here.

 ## Features